sbmlteam/deviser/docs/src/source/getting_started.rst

-When the information in a text box is required, Deviser Edit highlights the field that has missing information (see Figure :num:`fig-color-highlight`).
+When the information in a text box is required, Deviser Edit highlights the field that has missing information (see :numref:`fig-color-highlight`).
 Users can customize the color used to highlight missing field using the **Misc** tab on the **Preferences** window.
 We leave experimenting with that to the user.